AMANKUMAR22MCA/GroceryOrderAPI/README.md

 # Create a .env file in the root directory with the following content:

 DATABASE_URL="mysql+pymysql://username:password@localhost:3306/grocery_db"
+Note : I am using mysql db change localhost and other details according to your db.

 # 6. Run the Application
 uvicorn main:app --reload